+(vi) Provision of written reports on each child which are mailed to the child's parents and the special education director in the child's resident school district at least as often as the public school district reports progress to parents of non disabled children.

+VI.(B) State responsibility.

-- (vi) Provision of written reports on each child which are mailed to the child's parents and the special education director in the child's resident school district at least as often as the public school district reports progress to parents of non disabled children. - (g) State responsibility. - (1) In ensuring that each LEA meets their responsibilities under §§ 300.145 through 300.147 of these regulations, RIDE shall- - (i) Monitor compliance through procedures such as written reports, on-site visits, and parent questionnaires; - (ii) Disseminate copies of applicable standards to each private school and facility to which an LEA has referred or placed a child with a disability; and - (iii) Provide an opportunity for those private schools and facilities to participate in development and revision of State standards that apply to them.
+In ensuring that each LEA meets their responsibilities under §§ 300.145 through 300.147 of these regulations, the RIDE shall-

+- (a) Monitor compliance through procedures such as written reports, on-site visits, and parent questionnaires; - (b) Disseminate copies of applicable standards to each private school and facility to which an LEA has referred or placed a child with a disability; and - (c) Provide an opportunity for those private schools and facilities to participate in development and revision of State standards that apply to them.